OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 To complete registration of all functions defined using `Excel.Script.customFunctions`, ensure you call `CustomFunctions.addAll()`.

 After registration, custom functions are available in all workbooks (not only the one where the add-in ran initially) for a user.
 The functions are displayed in the autocomplete menu when the user starts typing it.
+During development and testing, you can manually clear your computer's cache of registration metadata by deleting the folder `<user>\AppData\Local\Microsoft\Office\16.0\Wef\CustomFunctions`.

 ### Manifest file (*manifest.xml*)